CherryElla/search-engine-for-books/README.md

 `$ npm install`

+3 - You will then need to do the same in the server and client folders.

 ### Running
 Now that you have your environment set up, use the following command to start the server: